 In November 2018, we entered into an offer letter with Dr. Detke, our Chief Medical Officer.
 The offer letter has no specific term and provides for at-will employment.
-Dr. Detke's annual base salary was \$410,000 for fiscal year 2020 and his annual base salary was increased to \$450,000 in January 2021.
+Dr. Detke's annual base salary was \$450,000 for fiscal year 202 and in January 2022 was increased to \$473,000.
 Under the offer letter, Dr. Detke is also eligible to earn a discretionary annual bonus based on achievement of specified performance goals.
-Dr. Detke's target bonus was 40% of his annual base salary for fiscal year 2020.
-For information regarding payments made to Dr. Detke for the year ended December 31, 2020 under our Executive Incentive Bonus Plan, see the section titled "- Compensation Discussion and Analysis-Executive Incentive Bonus Plan."
+Dr. Detke's target bonus was 40% of his annual base salary for fiscal year 2021.
+For information regarding payments made to Dr. Detke for the year ended December 31, 2020 under our Executive Incentive Bonus Plan, see the section titled "-Compensation Discussion and Analysis-Executive Incentive Bonus Plan."